If you aren’t getting relief for seasonal allergies by using the usual routes, it may be time to consider using colostrum for allergies.

 Many people also say that their gut feels a lot better when taking it.
 This is probably because the reason it is helping allergies so much is that it works to heal the gut.

-Most people that review colostrum state that it is a supplement that they don’t want to be without.
+Most people who review colostrum state that it is a supplement that they don’t want to be without.
 I agree with this.

 Other immune benefits of colostrum